PEtab-dev/petab_sciml/doc/format.rst

    **Multiple NNs may share the same input array data**: Like PEtab parameters, NN inputs are global variables.
 Hence, shared input array data for multiple NNs can be specified by using the same input ID in each NN.
-Tools and users should be careful to only intentionally assign multiple inputs the same ID.
+   Thus, be careful to only intentionally assign multiple inputs the same ID.

 .. _NN_YAML: